vijayabharathib/vijayabharathib/README.md

 - ⚡ Fun fact: ...
 -->

-Vijay is an engineering manager within [Freshworks](https://www.freshworks.com/) looking into cloud infrastructure, bots and automations for [Freshchat](https://www.freshworks.com/live-chat-software/).
+Vijay is an engineering manager within [Freshworks](https://www.freshworks.com/) looking into *Site Reliability Engineering* for cloud infrastructure that runs [Freshchat](https://www.freshworks.com/live-chat-software/).

-- 🌱 I’m currently learning automated deployment with ArgoCD
+- 🌱 I’m currently into terraform and argocd (tools of the SRE trade)
-- 💬 Ask me about cloud infrastructure and devops
+- 💬 Ask me about SRE, observability, cloud infrastructure and devops
 - 📫 You can reach me @ b.vijayabharathi@gmail.com
 - ⚡ Fun fact: Loves writing "root cause analysis" when something goes wrong with the software...